grantcolley/dotnetwhat/README.md

 #### OutOfMemoryException
 [**OutOfMemoryException**](https://learn.microsoft.com/en-us/dotnet/api/system.outofmemoryexception) is thrown when there isn't enough memory to continue the execution of a program. [“Out Of Memory” Does Not Refer to Physical Memory](https://learn.microsoft.com/en-us/archive/blogs/ericlippert/out-of-memory-does-not-refer-to-physical-memory).
 The most common reason is there isn't a contiguous block of memory large enough for the required allocation size.
 Another common reason is attempting to expand a `StringBuilder` object beyond the length defined by its `StringBuilder.MaxCapacity` property.

+#### Accessing Memory underlying a Variable
+C# code is called "verifiably safe code" because .NET tools can verify that the code is safe.
+Safe code creates managed objects and doesn't allow you to access memory directly using pointers.
+C# does, however, allow for [unsafe](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/unsafe-code) code to be written using the `unsafe` keyword, where you can directly access memory using [pointers](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/unsafe-code#pointer-types).
+A [pointer](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/unsafe-code#pointer-types) is simply a variable that holds the memory address of another type or variable.
+The variable also needs to be [fixed](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/statements/fixed) or "pinned", so the garbage collector can't move it while compacting the [**managed heap**](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/fundamentals#the-managed-heap).

+>  **Note**
+>
+>  In order to use the `unsafe` block you must set [AllowUnsafeBlocks](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-options/language#allowunsafeblocks) in the project file to `true`.
+>  ```XML
+>  <AllowUnsafeBlocks>true</AllowUnsafeBlocks>
+>  ```

+[Unsafe code](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/unsafe-code) isn't necessarily dangerous; it's just code whose safety cannot be verified.

 ## What's in the CIL

 #### Method Parameters